Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.

 The joints may be abnormally flexible, and heart disease (mitral valve prolapse) may occur.

 Children may have mild to moderate intellectual disability.
-Features of autism may develop, including repetitive speech and behavior, poor eye contact, and social anxiety.
+Features of autism spectrum disorder may develop, including repetitive speech and behaviors, poor eye contact, and social anxiety.

 Women who have the premutation may go through menopause at a much younger age, sometimes in the mid-30s.

-People who have the premutation are at risk of Fragile X–associated tremor/ataxia syndrome (FXTAS), which causes tremor, loss of coordination, later intellectual disability, and, over time, deterioration of cognitive function.
+All people who have the premutation are at risk of a movement disorder called Fragile X–associated tremor/ataxia syndrome (FXTAS), which causes tremor (uncontrollable shaking), loss of coordination, later intellectual disability, and, over time, deterioration of cognitive function.

 Diagnosis of Fragile X Syndrome